ibm-datapower/datapower-samples/apim-policies/gatewayscript/README.md

-# JavaScript Policy
+# GatewayScript Policy

-The JavaScript policy can be used in IBM API Management to alter JSON payloads for REST APIs.
+The GatewayScript policy can be used in IBM API Management to alter JSON payloads for REST APIs.

 ## Prequisites